-TAJIKISTAN
+TAJIKISTAN INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2012 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+Special 301 Recommendation: IIPA recommends that Tajikistan remain on the Watch List in 2013.

-Special 301 Recommendation: IIPA recommends that Tajikistan remain on the Watch List in 2012.
+Priority actions requested to be taken in Tajikistan in 2013 - Key Legal Reforms: There are a number of serious legal deficiencies in Tajikistan that make the IPR regime in Tajikistan inconsistent with international obligations, including the need for full implementation of the WIPO digital treaties.
+Recent positive steps have included accession to the WIPO Copyright Treaty (WCT) in 2009, the WIPO Performances and Phonograms Treaty (WPPT) in 2011, the Geneva Phonograms Convention (effective, February 26, 2013), and most notably, final approval in December 2012, for membership in the World Trade Organization (WTO) in March 2013, subject to domestic ratification procedures which are expected in 2013.

-Priority actions requested to be taken in Tajikistan in 2012 - Key Legal Reforms: There are a number of serious legal deficiencies in Tajikistan that make the IPR regime in Tajikistan inconsistent with international obligations, including the need for full implementation of the WIPO digital treaties.
-IIPA recommends the following legal reforms to improve the IPR regime in Tajikistan:
+IIPA recommends the following legal reforms to improve the IPR regime in Tajikistan, and to comply with these treaty obligations:

-- Amending the Copyright Law to: (a) comply with the WIPO Copyright Treaty (WCT) and the WPPT including basic protections for copyrighted materials on the Internet an exclusive right of making available to the public for authors (i.e., a communication to the public right consistent with the WCT, Article 8), and for phonogram producers (i.e., consistent with the WPPT, Article 14); protection for the use of technical protection measures applied by rights holders to works and sound recordings; effective legal remedies against those who engage in acts of circumvention or distribute circumvention devices; (b) provide clear protection for pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years); and (c) delete the onerous contract regulations. - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser pirates. - Amending the Criminal Code to cover all IPR violations of "works" and "neighboring rights." - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and set that threshold at a low actual level.
+- Amending the Copyright Law to: (a) comply with the WCT and the WPPT including basic protections for copyrighted materials on the Internet an exclusive right of making available to the public for authors (i.e., a communication to the public right consistent with the WCT, Article 8), and for phonogram producers (i.e., consistent with the WPPT, Article 14); protection for the use of technical protection measures applied by rights holders to works and sound recordings; effective legal remedies against those who engage in acts of circumvention or distribute circumvention devices; (b) provide clear protection for pre-existing works and sound recordings for a minimum of 50 years (and preferably, 70 years); and (c) delete the onerous contract regulations. - Amending the Civil Code to provide the proper ex parte search provisions for effective enforcement against enduser pirates. - Amending the Criminal Code to cover all IPR violations of "works" and "neighboring rights." - Amending the Criminal Code to adopt a threshold for a criminal violation calculated on the basis of the price of legitimate product, instead of a threshold based on an undefined "large-scale damage" for IPR crimes, and set that threshold at a low actual level.
 The current Criminal Code (Article 156) provides for copyright and neighboring rights sanctions, but only where there is "significant harm" to the right holder. - Amending the Criminal Code to set the penalties for IPR violations to deterrent levels (for example, to 500 times the minimum wage). - Amending the Criminal Code (or Criminal Procedure Code) to permit the confiscation and destruction of manufacturing equipment used to produce pirated material. - Amending the Criminal Procedure Code to provide the proper ex officio authority for police officials to initiate copyright criminal cases and investigations. - Amending the Administrative Code to provide ex officio authority to administrative officials to commence investigations and cases. - Amending the Customs Code to grant the proper ex officio authority to border officials to seize illegal material and to commence their own investigations and criminal cases.

-Summary of U.S. - Tajikistan IPR Issues: In 1993, Tajikistan and the United States concluded a bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
+Summary of U.S. - Tajikistan IPR Issues: In 1993, Tajikistan and the United States concluded a Bilateral Trade Agreement which detailed mutual obligations to improve the protection and enforcement of intellectual property rights.
 That agreement entered into force on November 24, 1993.
 Tajikistan has never fully implemented the IPR obligations in that agreement.